sunny-chung/kdatetime-multiplatform/README.md

 - So, only datetimes from year 1753 onwards are supported
 - Only timestamps between year 1753 and 3999 are supported
 - Minimum time unit is millisecond
-- Only English is supported for locale-specific inputs and outputs (custom localized strings can be provided)
+- English is default for locale-specific inputs and outputs (custom localized strings can be provided, check [documentation](https://sunny-chung.github.io/kdatetime-multiplatform/Features/Formatting%20and%20Parsing/))

 # For Developers